Drug and Alcohol Abuse Prevention Program

 We Change Lives

-Alcohol is the most socially acceptable drug in our society.
 The possession, sale, use or the furnishing of alcohol on the University campus is governed by the McNeese Alcohol Policy and Louisiana state law.
 Laws regarding the possession, sale, use, consumption or furnishing of alcohol are controlled by the Louisiana Alcohol Tobacco and Control (ATC) Board.
-The regional ATC office contact is: (225) 925-4041.
-However, the enforcement of alcohol laws, including underage drinking laws on-campus, is the primary responsibility of the MSU-PD.
-The McNeese campus has been designated “Drug free” and only under certain circumstances is the consumption of alcohol permitted.
+However, the enforcement of alcohol laws, including underage drinking laws on-campus, is the primary responsibility of the McNeese University Police.
+Only under certain circumstances is the consumption of alcohol permitted.

 - Possession of alcoholic beverages off campus by individuals under the age of 21.